-Transferring your vehicle title before, during or after a divorce requires someone's permission -- either your ex's or that of the court.
-Your ex can sign off on the car voluntarily, but if she doesn't, you need a court order, usually a divorce decree that gives the vehicle to you.
-A judge can enforce the decree if your ex doesn't cooperate, but the court can't and won't make the transfer of title for you -- that's up to you.
+Transferring your vehicle title before, during or after a divorce requires someone's permission — either your ex's or that of the court.
+Your ex can sign off on the car voluntarily, but if he or she doesn't, you need a court order, usually a divorce decree that gives the vehicle to you.
+A judge can enforce the decree if your ex doesn't cooperate, but the court can't and won't make the transfer of title for you — that's up to you.

 Who Gets the Vehicle

 You don't necessarily have to wait for your divorce to be over if your ex is in agreement to give you the car.
 But if your divorce is contentious, the court must decide who gets the vehicle.
 In equitable distribution states, the judge divides marital property in a way that seems balanced given all the factors specific to your marriage.
 In the nine community property states — Wisconsin, Texas, Nevada, California, Idaho, Arizona, Louisiana, Washington and New Mexico — marital assets are typically divided in half.
 Alaska is also a community property state, but only if spouses enter into an agreement to treat marital property as community property.
 A car can't be divided between you and your ex, so if the judge gives the car to you, he or she typically gives your ex some other property of equal or similar value.